Analysis of excited quark propagator effects on neutron charge form factor: Introduction

-Recently, the great attention has been paid to the theoretical study on the neutron charge form factor and charge radius~\cite{Lu1:1998,Lu2:1998,Cardarelli:1999,Glozman:1999,Tang:2003,Fuchs:2004,Schindler:2005,Faessler1:2006,Faessler2:2006,Faessler:2008,Lin:2009,Wang:2009,Rinebimer:2009,Ramalho:2011,Ramalho:2013}.
-In Refs.~\cite{Fuchs:2004,Schindler:2005}, the neutron charge form factor has been investigated in the chiral perturbation theory under the extended on-mass-shell renormalization scheme, and the result reveals that the charge form factor of the neutron is very sensitive to higher-order contributions.
-In Ref~\cite{Lu1:1998,Faessler1:2006}, the neutron charge form factor in the various quark meson coupling models have been studied and discussed, while the effects of the meson cloud to the neutron charge form factor has been estimated in the meson cloud model in Ref.~\cite{Glozman:1999,Rinebimer:2009}.
-Lu et al studied and reported the correction of center-of-mass motion contributions to the neutron charge form factor in the relativistic quark model in Refs.~\cite{Lu2:1998}.
+In recent years, great attention has been paid to the theoretical study on the $G_E^n(Q^2)$ and charge radius~\cite{Thomas:1981,Buchmann:1991,Lu1:1998,Lu2:1998,Cardarelli:1999,Tang:2003,Fuchs:2004,Schindler:2005,Faessler1:2006,Faessler2:2006,Faessler:2008,Glozman:1999,Rinehimer:2009,Ramalho:2011,Ramalho:2013,Wang:2009,Alexandrou:2017,Shintani:2018}.
+At low momentum transfer $Q^2$, the pion cloud of the nucleon is expected to play a significant role in the quantitative description of the form factors.
+The study in Ref.~\cite{Buchmann:1991} indicates that the $G_E^n(Q^2)$ stems mainly from the pion and gluon exchanges in the constituent quark model (CQM) while Refs.~\cite{Lu1:1998,Lu2:1998} report the importance of the correction of center-of-mass motion to the $G_E^n(Q^2)$ form factor in the relativistic quark model (RQM).
+In Refs.~\cite{Fuchs:2004,Schindler:2005}, the $G_E^n(Q^2)$ is investigated in the chiral perturbation theory (ChTP) under the extended on-mass-shell renormalization scheme, and the result reveals that the $G_E^n(Q^2)$ is very sensitive to higher-order contributions.
+Moreover, the effects of the meson cloud to the $G_E^n(Q^2)$ have been studied and estimated in various quark meson coupling models ~\cite{Glozman:1999,Rinehimer:2009,Ramalho:2011,Ramalho:2013}.
+These studies form a better understanding on the role of the quarks and the meson cloud dressing.